apike/allenpike.com/posts/2025-11-30-why-is-chatgpt-so-good-claude.md

 *Update: Although I think ChatGPT for Mac has problems but is useful, [not everybody agrees](https://allenpike.com/2025/why-is-the-chatgpt-app-bad)!*

-[^1]: We’ve done some Electron work at Forestwalk, and it was surprising how easy it was to cause classic Electron bugs like the whole app being a white square, the top navigation scrolling out of view, and the like.
-It was even more surprising how tractable it is to just refuse to tolerate these common issues, and put in the time to fix them one by one.
+[^1]: We’ve built Electron apps at Forestwalk.
+It was surprising how easy it was to cause classic Electron bugs like the whole app being a white square, the top navigation scrolling out of view, and the like.
+It was even more surprising how tractable it is to just refuse to tolerate these common issues – you can put in the time to polish them one by one.
 It can be done.